bluesky/bluesky/doc/source/api_changes.rst

 * A new plan stub, :func:`~bluesky.plan_stubs.repeat`, repeats another plan N times with optional interleaved delays --- a kind of customizable version of :func:`~bluesky.plans.count`.
+* Better validation of user-defined ``per_step`` functions and more informative error messages to match.

 Bug Fixes
 ^^^^^^^^^